Products

 3. They Don’t Gather Your Dental History/Records

-The first and most important step when you visit a dentist is to ask for old dental records from your previous clinic.
-If they don't ask for previous dental work, it's a sign that they're not taking your dental health seriously.
+One of the most crucial steps in visiting a new dentist is to give them old dental records from your previous clinic.
+If your new dentist doesn’t ask for previous dental work, it’s a sign that they’re not taking your dental health seriously.

 4. They Recommend a Cone-Beam X-Ray Instead of a Digital X-Ray

-Cone-beam X-rays and digital dental X-rays perform very similar functions.
-Both X-rays expose the inner areas of the tooth and the tooth roots.
+Cone-beam X-rays and digital dental X-rays perform similar functions.
+These X-rays expose the inner areas of the tooth and the roots, but a cone-beam X-ray is more expensive.

 5. They Give You a “Creative Diagnosis”